 If you want to dive the famous wrecks of Abu Nuhas, the Thistlegorm or the Salem Express, we can arrange these activities for an add-on charge to your dive package.
 These wreck excursions depend on calm weather and a minimum of 6 participants.
 Please, let us know if you are interested, so we can try to organize one during your stay here.

-1974, and when the site co-ordinates were made public in 1992, divers started to visit her on a regular basis.
+This British built ship was bombed and subsequently sank overnight on 6th Oct 1941.
+She came to rest on the sea bed at a depth of 30m.
+Discovered by Jacques Cousteau in 1955 and then lost again, she was finally rediscovered in 1974, and when the site co-ordinates were made public in 1992, divers started to visit her on a regular basis.
 By this point, GPS made trips more hit than miss!
 Stacked with supplies for the army who were positioned in Cyprus, she had to go in via the Suez due to the occupation of the Mediterranean.
 A small hold up in the Suez Canal meant SS Thistlegorm waited on a safe anchorage point and prepared to continue her journey the next morning.
 It was never to be.
 One of the best wrecks in the world, its one you shouldn’t miss if you are in Sharm.
-With Two dives on Thistlegorm (one orientation and one penetrating the wreck) and an optional third dive, this is one memorable dive day
+With Two dives on Thistlegorm (one orientation and one penetrating the wreck) and an optional third dive, this is one memorable dive day.